opencog/atomspace-dht/README.md

    ```

  * Better yet, get the latest version, which contains bug fixes that
-   we depend on (This includes a fix for shut-down)
+   we depend on (This includes a fix for shut-down).
    ```
    git clone https://github.com/savoirfairelinux/opendht
    cd opendht